Panchayat (TV series)

 Panchayat is an Indian Hindi-language comedy drama web series created by The Viral Fever for Amazon Prime Video.
 Written by Chandan Kumar and directed by Deepak Kumar Mishra & Akshat Vijaywargiya, the series stars Jitendra Kumar, Raghubir Yadav, Neena Gupta, Chandan Roy, Faisal Malik, and Sanvikaa, alongside Durgesh Kumar, Ashok Pathak, Sunita Rajwar and Pankaj Jha.
 It follows an engineering graduate who becomes the secretary of a gram panchayat in the fictional village of Phulera in Uttar Pradesh due to limited job opportunities.

 The series premiered on 3 April 2020 and received critical acclaim for its writing, performances, and portrayal of rural life.
-It has released four seasons as of June 2025.
+It has four seasons as of June 2025.
+In July 2025, the series was renewed for a fifth season, which is scheduled to premiere in October or November of 2026.

-Overview
+Premise

 The series deals with the experiences of an urban engineering graduate, unfamiliar with village cultures, who on completing his degree gets a low-salary position as a secretary of a Gram panchayat in a remote village called Phulera in Uttar Pradesh.